mahor1221/reddish-shift/docs/redshift-news.md

   would not allow redshift to obtain the current location (Laurent Bigonville)
 - Fix #263: Make sure that the child process is terminated when redshift-gtk exits.
-- Fix #284: A sample configuation file has been added to the distribution tarball.
+- Fix #284: A sample configuration file has been added to the distribution tarball.
 - Fix warning message in redshift-gtk that is some cases caused redshift-gtk to fail (#271) (Christian Stadelmann, Javier Cantero)